example42/example42.github.io/_posts/2018-10-15-application-management-using-tinypuppet.md

 title: Tip of the Week 94 - Custom applications management using Tiny Puppet
 ---

-This weeks tip of the day deals with management of custom application and Puppet.
+This week's tip of the day deals with management of custom applications with Puppet and Tiny Puppet.

-Usually developers would like to concentrate on their application development and not also write Puppet modules for application deployment and configuration.
+Usually developers prefer to concentrate on their application development and not also write Puppet modules for its deployment and configuration.

-Especially when it comes to individual, in-house developed solutions you will find no Puppet module available, so a custom profile or module has to be written.
+Especially when it comes to individual, in-house developed software you will find no Puppet module available, so a custom profile or module has to be written.

-In this post we are going to show, how we can easily manage custom applications with Tiny Puppet with limited or no Puppet code at all.
+In this post we are going to show how we can easily manage custom applications with Tiny Puppet with limited or no Puppet code at all.

 * Table of content
 {:toc}